M&T Bank Corporation (MTB) Shares Down Despite Recent Market Volatility

-M&T Bank Corporation (NYSE: MTB)’s stock price has decreased by -1.85 compared to its previous closing price of 154.18. however, the company has experienced a -2.20% decrease in its stock price over the last five trading days.
-Barron’s reported on 03/25/22 that M&T Bank Stock Looks Like a Buy
+M&T Bank Corporation (NYSE: MTB)’s stock price has decreased by -5.21 compared to its previous closing price of 152.12.
+Despite this, the company has experienced a -7.14% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in M&T Bank Corporation (NYSE: MTB) Right Now?

-The price-to-earnings ratio for M&T Bank Corporation (NYSE: MTB) is 13.78x, which is above its average ratio.
-Moreover, the 36-month beta value for MTB is 0.82.
-Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 3 as “overweight,” 11 as “hold,” and 0 as “sell.”
+M&T Bank Corporation (NYSE: MTB) has a higher price-to-earnings ratio of 13.13x compared to its average ratio, and the 36-month beta value for MTB is at 0.81.
+Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 3 rating it as “overweight,” 11 as “hold,” and 0 as “sell.”

 Sponsored